Lison18/unit_3/README.md

         db.close()
  ```
 This code defines a method called "get_average" that calculates the average of all grades stored in the "grades" table of the "project3.db" database.
-The method creates a new object of the "database_handler" class and executes an SQL query to retrieve all grades from the "grades" table.
+Creates furthermore a new object of the "database_handler" class and executes an SQL query to retrieve all grades from the "grades" table.
 The grades are extracted from the query result and stored in the "grades" variable.
 If there are any grades in the "grades" variable, the method converts the grades to integers, calculates the average grade, and displays the result in a dialog box using the "MDDialog" class.
 The average grade is also printed to the console.
 If there are no grades in the "grades" variable, the method prints a message to the console indicating that no grades were found in the database.
 Finally, the method closes the database connection.